Visit now for hot festivals, cool annual events and neighbourhood happenings across the city.

 Toronto International Festival of Authors

-Toronto International Festival of Authors (September 19–29, 2024) is a much-anticipated annual festival chock-a-block with readings, poetry slams, panels, master class workshops and book signings.
+Toronto International Festival of Authors (October 29–November 2, 2025) is a much-anticipated annual festival chock-a-block with readings, poetry slams, panels, master class workshops and book signings.

 This is your opportunity to meet, mingle and listen to your favourite authors IRL.
-This year’s headliners have not been announced yet, but past festivals have brought literary luminaries like Margaret Atwood, Billy-Ray Belcourt, Richard Ford and Kwame Alexander.
+Past festivals have brought literary luminaries like Margaret Atwood, Billy-Ray Belcourt, Richard Ford and Kwame Alexander.

-Toronto Oktoberfest (September 27 & 28, 2024) transforms the Downsview Airport Lands into a Bavarian-style beer hall.
+Toronto Oktoberfest (returning 2026) transforms the Downsview Airport Lands into a Bavarian-style beer hall.
 Toronto’s largest and most authentic Oktoberfest celebration, it’s a must for those looking for great food, lively entertainment and even better beer.

 Pull on your lederhosen and dust off your dancing shoes so you can hop along to polka music alongside Schuhplattler dancers.
 In between, indulge in German and European beers and spirits served with hearty bites from Toronto food vendors.